AP source: Reds, Castellanos agree to $64M, 4-year deal - WHIZ News

 CINCINNATI (AP) — Free agent outfielder Nicholas Castellanos agreed to a $64 million, four-year deal in the Cincinnati Reds’ latest big-money move to emerge from years of losing, a person familiar with the deal told The Associated Press on Monday.

-The person spoke to the AP on condition of anonymity because the club hadn’t announced the deal, which would allow Castellanos to opt out and become a free agent after the 2020 season.
+The person spoke to the AP on condition of anonymity because the club hadn’t announced the deal, which would allow Castellanos to opt out and become a free agent after the 2020 or 2021 seasons.
+If he cuts the deal short after one year, he would receive $16 million.

 It was the fourth significant move by the Reds, among the most active teams in free agency since their sixth consecutive losing season.
 The Reds have has committed $174 million to new players, including the two biggest free agent deals in club history.